antikmozib/Dupe-Clear/README.md

 __Requirements:__ [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 Clone the repository, `cd` into the root directory and execute `dotnet build DupeClear.Desktop`.
+The application executable can be found in `DupeClear.Desktop/bin/Debug/net8.0-windows`.

 ## Contributions